Most animals bark a little

 the neural structures and circuits involved in the production and comprehension of language are homologous to structures found ubiquitously in most monkey and ape brains: old structures performing unprecedented new tricks.

-Below is a video of Deacon giving a talk in 2010 called “Language & complexity: Evolution inside out”.
+Below is a video of Deacon giving a talk in 2010 called ‘Language & complexity: Evolution inside out’.
 It’s quite a technical presentation (I was grateful for my distant background in genetics and developmental biology), but Deacon is a clear and engaging speaker and his subject matter is deeply interesting.

-A post at Replicated Typo, reporting on the talk, says Deacon’s ideas are “our best avenue for exploring how language evolved”.
+Replicated Typo, reporting on the talk, says Deacon’s ideas are ‘our best avenue for exploring how language evolved’.
 Edmund Blair Bolles at Babel’s Dawn is similarly impressed; he writes that the strength of Deacon’s proposal is that it “[describes] a mechanism for the brain changes that support language”:

 The old view that language functions are confined to a few regions like Broca’s area and Wernicke’s area, or even the left hemisphere can no longer stand.
 Language processing involves complex coordination between multiple systems.
 But the modern human brain is a relatively recent acquisition.
 How did all that complexity evolve and become coordinated?